ibm-cloud-docs/containers/cs_cli_install.md

 ### Configuring the CLI to run `kubectl` for kubernetes-service version 1.0
 {: #cs_cli_configure_1.0}

-In CLI plug-in version 1.0, `cluster config` appends the new `kubeconfig` file to your existing `kubeconfig` file in the `~/.kube/config` directory or the first file that is set by the `KUBECONFIG` environment variable.
+In CLI plug-in version 1.0, `cluster config` appends the new `kubeconfig` file to your existing `kubeconfig` file in `~/.kube/config` or the first file that is set by the `KUBECONFIG` environment variable.
 After you run `ibmcloud ks cluster config`, you can interact with your cluster immediately.
 Note that any pre-existing `kubeconfig` files are not merged automatically.
 {: shortdesc}

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
 Enter your {{site.data.keyword.cloud_notm}} credentials when prompted.